 07 of 09

 Most small ships do not offer private verandas or luxurious accommodations.
-However, if you are looking for ultimate luxury on board, the Silversea Cruises' Silversea Silver Shadow sail 7-day Alaska voyages between Vancouver and Seward.
+However, if you are looking for ultimate luxury on board, the Silversea Cruises' Silversea Silver Shadow sails 7-day Alaska voyages between Vancouver and Seward.
 With 382 passengers, she is much larger than most of the other ships in this category, but the Silver Shadow provides more amenities and is still considered "small".

 Silversea's expedition ship the Silver Explorer also visits Alaska, sailing roundtrip from Nome on a 19-day voyage or between Seward and Vancouver.